CyberFlameGO/TaskGroup/README.md

 ```

 The `computeAll` method will submit all tick tasks to a thread pool,
-returning a list holding their results when all complete successfully.
+returning a list holding their results when they all complete successfully.
 If any tick task throws an unchecked exception or `Error`, tasks
 that have not completed are cancelled and a `ExecutionException` wrapping
-the thrown exception is thrown.
+the unchecked exception is thrown.

 ## Shared state